-Parents and kids can team up in the kitchen to make their own.
-Try using a low-sugar sports drink, such as Nuun, and adding diced fruit or fruit pur?e.
+Parents and kids can team up in the kitchen to make your own.
+Try using a low-sugar sports drink, such as Nuun, and adding diced fruit or fruit puree.
 Fresh herbs, such as basil or mint, can take the pops to the next level.
 Try fun combinations like a lemonade or lemon-lime flavor with fresh blueberries; orange sports drink with strawberries; and tropical with kiwi and mango.

 Kids love drinking sports drinks and it can be a lot easier to convince your child to down a bottle of Gatorade before a bottle of water but they're generally loaded with sugar and calories.
 Sports drinks should be limited to days with strenuous activity or game days.

 Eliminate Caffeine6 of 7